AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ![Vote](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/vote.jpg)

 I took all 3 file-path variables out of the functions along with the rest of my variables and moved them to the top of the program.
-I ended up returning my calls after each function, since I couldn’t get the main function to work.
+I ended up returning my function calls after each function, since I couldn’t get the main function to work.
 I kept getting variable scope issues.
 After some troubleshooting with Jim, he pointed out my functions and the resulting dataframes were named the same, which Python allowed.
 I guess that's the danger of a dynamically typed language rather than statically typed language like Java.
 I sketched out the past state logic and confirmed my initial suspicion.

 Next Steps: Think about what and how I'd like to visualize this data.